Croxleyboy/IntuneHRAutomation/README.md

 ![GitHub Stars](https://img.shields.io/github/stars/your-org/hr-automation?style=social)

 Welcome to the **HR Automation Community Resource**!
-This repository is designed to help IT and HR teams streamline **employee lifecycle processes** using the Microsoft 365 ecosystem.
+This Community repository contains Microsoft-focused resources to help IT and HR automate common HR solutions.
+From the more complex Onboarding with Microsoft Intune for identity and workflow to end user experiences through Expenses and Leave.
+It's purpose is to help both IT and HR teams streamline employee lifecycle processes using the Microsoft 365 ecosystem.

 ---